September 20, 2022

 Scrounging some wild blackberries on my way to Eskerika

-And, this would turn out to be my lucky day.
-The albergue in Eskerika was an isolated farmhouse well off the beaten path.
-I had to walk a solid half kilometer (or more) off the Camino just to see if I was in luck.
-But I was rewarded for my efforts.
-The had plenty of beds available – even without a reservation.
+The albergue in Eskerika was an isolated farmhouse well off the beaten path, so I had to walk a solid half kilometer (or more) off the Camino just to see if I was in luck.
+I was rewarded for my efforts, though.
+The albergue had plenty of beds available, even without a reservation.

 Charles raised his arms up in surprise and glee at seeing me.
 Meanwhile, Renato was on his cell phone (again!) animatedly speaking Italian to someone back home.
 Clearly they’d found each other after their brief separation before Guernica.
 That was good news!

-Later, during dinner, Charles would tell me that he and Renato didn’t even know each other until a week ago.
+Later, during dinner, Charles would tell me that he and Renato had only met a week ago.
 They’d both come out to the Camino expecting to walk it on their own.
 But they arrived at the church in Hondarribia about the same time on their very first day in Spain and had been walking together ever since!

-• They’d been the two men I’d seen in Askizu right before I’d learned the albergue was full and I had to backtrack to Getaria on the second day of my Camino.
+• On day two, they were the two men I’d seen in Askizu right before I learned the albergue was full and I’d to backtrack to Getaria.

-• And we’d all spent the night at Basque dairy farm albergue on day 3.
+• On day three, we all spent the night at the Basque dairy farm albergue together.

-• They’d stopped at the monastery just a kilometer past Bolívar on day 4.
+• On day four, they’d stopped at the monastery just a kilometer beyond where I stayed in Bolívar.

-• And, now here we were again.
-At the same albergue on day 5.
+• And, now here we were again at the same albergue on day five.

 If things stayed the same, there was a good chance I might be seeing them over and over for this entire Camino!